In the heart of Langport sits a beautiful old house shared by 12 people.

-We have a fully equipped sensory room where a lot of time is spent by everyone living here.
-We also have a sensory garden with a pond full of fish and a vegetable plot where the residents grow their own tomatoes, carrots, potatoes and leeks.
+We have a newly designed sensory garden with a pond and a vegetable plot where the residents grow their own tomatoes, carrots, and potatoes.

 The rooms are large, spacious, tastefully decorated and maintained to a very high standard.
-We have two kitchens, a laundry room and two large dining rooms.
+We have a large kitchen, a laundry room and two large dining rooms.